riccardo-forina/storybook-vscode-helper/README.md

 ### 1.2.0

 For Typescript files, detect if multiple components are exported and prompt the user to select the one to use.

+### 1.2.0

+Add the new CSF3.0 snippets under `story` and in the story generation using the command palette, update types and keep the CSF2.0 snippets under `story2`